tonyyxliu/CUHKSZ-CSC4005/project1/README.md

   The following components should be included in the report:
   - How to compile and execute your program to get the expected output image on the cluster?
   - Briefly explain how does each parallel programming model do computation in parallel?
 What are the similarities and differences between them.
 Explain these with what you have learned from the lectures (like different types of parallelism, ILP, DLP, TLP, etc).
-  - What kinds of optimizations have you tried to speed up your parallel program for PartB, and how do them work?
+  - What kinds of optimizations have you tried to speed up your parallel program for PartC, and how do them work?
   - Show the experiment results you get for **PartC Only**, and do some numerical analysis, such as calculating the speedup and efficiency, demonstrated with tables and figures.
   - What have you found from the experiment results?
 Is there any difference between the experiment resutls of PartC and PartA&B?
 If so, what may be the reasons?

 - **Extra Credits (10%)**\
   If you can use any other methods to achieve a higher speedup than the sample solutions provided by the TA (Baseline peformance to be released).\
   Some possible ways are listed below:
-  - A combination of multiple parallel programming models, like combining MPI and OpenMP together.
+  1. A combination of multiple parallel programming models, for example:
+    - combine MPI and OpenMP to utilize both multi-process & multi-threaded parallelism
+    - combine OpenMP and auto vectorization to utilize both multi-threaded & SIMD parallelism
+  2. Faster Math Computation
+    - try to replace floating-point computation with integer ones and shifting operations (example: PartA 0.299 * r = 306 * r / 1024 = 306 * r >> 10)
+    - try to replace complicated computation with approximated version (example: exp can be approximated with a series of Taylor expansion terms).
+Elaborate the trade-off between performance and speed.
-  - Try to bind program to a specific CPU core for better performance.
+  3. Try to bind program to a specific CPU core for better performance.
 Refer to: https://slurm.schedmd.com/mc_support.html
-  - For GPU programs like CUDA, feel free to change the block size and grid size for better performance.
+  4. For GPU programs like CUDA, feel free to change the block size and grid size for better performance.
-  - For SIMD, you may parallelize more computation workload.
+  5. For auto vectorization, try more optimization flags and pragmas.

 ### The Extra Credit Policy
 According to the professor, the extra credits for all projects cannot be added to the final grade or other projects, which determines your rank.
 The credits are the honor you received from the professor and the teaching stuff, and the professor may help raise you to a higher grade level if you are at the boundary of two grade levels and he think you deserve a better grade with your extra credits.
 For example, if you are the top students with B+ grade, and get enough extra credits, the professor may raise you to a A-.